rbaumgar/otelcol-demo-app/OpenTelemetry_with_DistributedTracing.md

 ## create a Networkpolicy for Distributed tracing

-If NetworkPolicies are used make sure that the newly created project can access Minio.
+If NetworkPolicies are used make sure that the newly created project can be accessed by the Distributed Tracing UIPlugin.

 ```shell
 $ cat <<EOF |oc apply -f -